‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 By the time Morin, her husband and their friends got out of the house, the fire had caught on to the surrounding trees.
 Smoke was everywhere, she told CNN.

-In a panic, the woman grabbed her husband’s diabetes medication, her laptop, and some dresses, but she couldn’t get hold of everything she wanted in time –– including clothes and other memorabilia from when her son was a baby.
+In a panic, the California native grabbed her husband’s diabetes medication, her laptop, and some dresses, but she couldn’t get hold of everything she wanted in time –– including clothes and other memorabilia from when her son was a baby.

 The four adults made their escape through clouds of thick smoke.